Azure/Azure-Orbital-Analytics-Samples/deploy/README.md

 5. Pipelines and its dependencies are imported to the Synapse Studio.
 Validate the components being imported for any errors
 6. Click "Publish all" and wait for the imported components to be published
 NOTE: You may run into this error during import "Invalid template, please check the template file".
 It is a known issue that we are working on with the product team.
 In the interim, we suggest importing from Git Repository as described below.

-**Note that if you turn on SECURITY_ENABLED during setup, Synapse endpoints are restricted to the custom VNET in the deployment environment.
-Thus, you need to create a Windows jumpbox inside the VNET to connect to Synapse Studio and import the package.**

 ## Importing from Git Repository